-My of my how time flies!
+My how time flies!
 Between the holidays and migrating from Blogger to WordPress, I’ve hardly had time to stop and catch my breath!
 Thankfully, things are slowing down which means I can get back to the important stuff like doll reviews and craft projects!

 So why don’t we take a look at my current (and biggest) project:

 Repainting The Ever After High Castle!

 I haven’t made as much progress as I would have liked; however, I did manage to finish the spires, the large peak, turrets, and vines.

 From the start, I knew I wanted the spires to be pink, but these little guys did not want to cooperate!
 You see, instead of being hard plastic like the rest of the castle, the spires are soft and bendable.
 I didn’t think anything of this though and spray painted them just like I did all the other pieces.
 However, once they had dried, I saw that my beautiful pink paint had cracks running through it.

 Since the spires are flexible, I believe they were expanding and contracting because of the humidity which caused the paint to crack.
 To minimize the crackling, I had to seal the spires then paint them–then seal them again and paint them again.
 It took about three coats of sealant and paint (and even then you can still see some crackling) but I eventually succeeded and turned them a lovely shade of pink!

 This peak has been one of my favorite pieces to paint!
 It has so many little details (such as the banner and Ever After High logo) and really I wanted them to pop.